-On July 1 2020, the Organization adopted Financial Accounting Standards Board (FASB) ASC 606, Revenue from Contracts with Customers (ASC 606), using the modified retrospective method applied to those contracts that were not fully satisfied as of July 1, 2020.
+On July 1, 2020, the Organization adopted Financial Accounting Standards Board (FASB) ASC 606, Revenue from Contracts with Customers (ASC 606), using the modified retrospective method applied to those contracts that were not fully satisfied as of July 1, 2020.
 The core principle of ASC 606 is to recognize revenues when promised goods or services are transferred to customers in an amount that reflects the consideration to which the Organization expects to be entitled for those goods or services.
-ASC 606 defines a five-step process to achieve this core principle and, in doing so, requires judgement and estimation within the revenue recognition process.
-Results for reporting periods beginning after July 1, 2020 are presented under ASC 606, while prior-period amounts are not adjusted and continue to be reported in accordance with historic accounting under ASC 605.
-The adoption of ASC 606 resulted in a cumulative adjustment recorded to beginning net assets on July 1, 2020 of \$749,896.
-Accordingly, comparative information in the Organization's financial statements has not been restated and continues to be reported under the accounting standards in effect for those periods.
+ASC 606 defines a five-step process to achieve this core principle and, in doing so, requires judgment and estimation within the revenue recognition process.
+Results for reporting periods beginning after July 1, 2020 are presented under ASC 606.

 The Organization discloses receivables from contracts with customers separately in the statements of financial position.
 The timing of revenue recognition, billings, and cash collections results in receivables, contract assets, and contract liabilities.
 Billing may occur subsequent to revenue recognition, resulting in contract assets.
-Most times the Organization receives advances or deposits from customers before the revenue is recognized, resulting in contract liabilities.
-Accounts receivable are recorded when the right to the consideration becomes unconditional and are presented separately in the statement of financial position as contract receivable.
+Most times, the Organization receives advances or deposits from customers before the revenue is recognized, resulting in contract liabilities.
+Accounts receivable are recorded when the right to the consideration becomes unconditional and are presented separately in the statements of financial position as contract receivable.
 Contract assets are included in other assets and contract liabilities are in deferred revenue.